Women in the military: United States

-In 1917 Loretta Walsh became the first woman to enlist as a woman when she join the Navy.
-A 1948 law made women a permanent part of the military services.
-In 1976, the first group of women was admitted into a U.S. military academy.
-Approximately 16% of the 2013 West Point class consisted of women.

-In 1990 and 1991, some 40,000 American military women were deployed during the Gulf War operations Desert Shield and Desert Storm; however, no women served in combat.
-A policy enacted in 1994 prohibited women from assignment to ground combat units below the brigade level.

 Policy changes

 Until 1993, 67 percent of the positions in the Army were open to women.

 In 2013, 15.6 percent of the Army's 1.1 million soldiers, including National Guard And Reserve, were female, serving in 95 percent of occupations.
-As of 2017, 78 percent of the positions in the Army are open to women.
-In the U.S. Air Force, in 2015, 99% of career fields are open to women, with the only exceptions Special Tactics Officer, Combat Control, Special Operations Weather Technician, Combat Rescue Officer, Pararescue and Tactical Air Control Party.
+As of 2017, 78 percent of the positions in the Army were open to women.
+It was only in 2015 that the Department of Defense dropped its ban on women in combat roles, and integration of women into these MOS's has been slow.
+In the U.S. Air Force, in 2015, 99% of career fields are open to women, with the exceptions of Special Tactics Officer, Combat Control, Special Operations Weather Technician, Combat Rescue Officer, Pararescue and Tactical Air Control Party.

-In January 2013, the US ended the policy of "no women in units that are tasked with direct combat".

-In 2013 female US Army soldiers enrolled in a training course designed by Combined Joint Task Force Paladin, specifically designed for Female Engagement Team members.
-The course was intended to train female soldiers for tasks such as unexploded ordnance awareness, biometrics, forensics, evidence collection, tactical questioning, vehicle and personnel searches and homemade explosive devices.
+In 2013, female US Army soldiers enrolled in a training course designed by Combined Joint Task Force Paladin, specifically designed for Female Engagement Team members.
+The course was intended to train female soldiers for tasks such as unexploded ordnance awareness, biometrics, forensics, evidence collection, tactical questioning, vehicle and personnel searches, and homemade explosive devices.

 By May 2015, none of the nineteen women vying to become the first female Army Rangers had passed Ranger School.
 Eleven of the nineteen dropped out in the first four days.
 Of the remaining eight who failed in the next step, three were given the option to restart from the beginning.
 Two graduated in August 2015.
 A third graduated in October 2015.

-In April 2015 after two-and-a-half-year period in which the Marine Corps' Infantry Officer Course became gender-integrated for research, ended without a single female graduate.
+In April 2015, the Marine Corps' Infantry Officer Course, which had been gender-integrated for two and a half years for research purposes, ended without a single female graduate.
 The final two participants failed the initial Combat Endurance Test.

 In 2016, Secretary of Defense Ash Carter opened all military occupations to women, without exception.
-This opened up the roughly 10% of all military jobs that had previously been closed to women, including positions in infantry, armor, reconnaissance, and some special operations units.
+This opened up roughly 10% of all military jobs that had previously been closed to women, including positions in infantry, armor, reconnaissance, and some special operations units.

 Women have been injured, killed, and awarded high honors.
-Two women received the Silver Star: Sergeant Leigh Ann Hester in 2005 and Army Specialist Monica Lin Brown in 2007 for their actions in combat.
-Over 10,000 combat action badges were awarded to women who served in combat in Iraq and Afghanistan.
+Two women received the Silver Star for their actions in combat: Sergeant Leigh Ann Hester in 2005 and Army Specialist Monica Lin Brown in 2007.
+More than 10,000 combat action badges were awarded to women who served in combat in Iraq and Afghanistan.

+In 2022, the United States Army revised its 40-year-old fitness test – the Army Physical Fitness Test – with the new Army Combat Fitness Test.
+The test originally included leg tucks and was graded on an even field between age and gender.
+These factors lead to a low portion of female soldiers meeting adequate fitness scores, with 44% failing.
+The Army has since updated the exam, replacing leg tucks with a plank and grading based on a matrix that accounts for age and gender.
+This policy change allowed a majority of female soldiers to meet standards and set a precedent for breaking uniformity in expectations.